A behind-the-scenes look at one of the most iconic hikes in all of Los Angeles – the famous Wisdom Tree and Hollywood Sign hike.

 I proceed back toward the first fork in the road and descend into the forested hills.

 Just to reiterate, I’ve done this hike during both day and night, and I’m pretty sure I saw a mountain lion on the way back during the night hike.

 (Or, it could have been any other harmless, four-legged creature, like a rabbit.)

 I continue to make my way through the rolling hills, going up and down like a detached rollercoaster.

 Rock climbing when it’s dark out can get tricky, plus the wildlife tends to come alive during these hours, and stepping on a snake isn’t exactly how I would want to spend a Saturday night.

-(If you want to read about how I got lost in the woods because of my low flashlight battery, check out this post).
+(If you want to read about how I got lost in the woods because of my low flashlight battery, check out our Murphy Ranch Trail Adventure).